ovhlabs/knowledge-base/en/_posts/how-to-deploy-lamp-in-3-easy-steps.md

 ---

 # Introduction #
-RunAbove provides powerful resouces, why not use em'?
+RunAbove provides powerful resouces, so why not use em'?
 Start a website with LAMP and begin developing.
 As simple as three steps.

 # Getting Started #
 In this guide you'll learn on how to start up a LAMP server in under 5 minutes.